Optimizing Bundle Sizes in React Applications: A Deep Dive into Code Splitting and Lazy Loading

 5. Using Webpack's Magic Comments

-If you're using Webpack (which is common in Create React App and many other React setups), you can use magic comments to fine-tune your code splitting:
+If you're using Webpack, a popular tool in React development, you can employ magic comments to finely control your code splitting strategy.

 import React, { Suspense, lazy } from 'react';